ZedThree/clang-tidy-review/README.md

 changes in the pull request.
 This makes it nice and speedy, as well as being useful for projects that aren't completely clang-tidy clean yet.

+Where possible, makes the warnings into suggestions so you can apply them immediately.

 Returns the number of comments, so you can decide whether the warnings act as suggestions, or check failure.